Studio Art Concentration Entry-Portfolio Review

 Submit your work that best highlights your skill, technical competencies (see below), and concepts from the media area in which you plan to concentrate.
 Your submitted work will be assessed on the following medium-specific competencies.

-Technical Competencies by Area
+Technical Competencies by Concentration

 Ceramics: Demonstrate basic technical skills in hand-building and/or throwing